Brought to you by Squaw Valley Alpine Meadows, CA

-Known by the crews that built it as ‘The Monster’, the Tram was designed and constructed by Garaventa in Austria.
-Comprising thousands of tons of steel, the individual components were shipped by barge down the Rhine river, put on three container ships and moved to the Port of San Francisco.
+Known by the crews that built it as ‘The Monster’, the Tram was designed and constructed by Garaventa in Switzerland.
+Comprising thousands of tons of steel, the individual components were shipped by barge down the Rhine river, put on three container ships, and moved to the Port of San Francisco.
 They were then trucked over Donner Summit to Squaw Valley.
 No easy feat at the time.
 Lots of folks thought it was a waste, but it’s turned into a main attraction at one of the busiest ski resorts in the world.
 And it’s not just for winter use.
-The Tram sees massive numbers of sightseers, hikers and locals, who use it throughout the summer months to access the views, the summer hiking trails or to just sit and have a cold beverage on a hot summer’s day at High Camp.
+The Tram sees massive numbers of sightseers, hikers, and locals, who use it throughout the summer months to access the views, the summer hiking trails, or to just sit and have a cold beverage on a hot summer’s day at High Camp.

 But the actual line of the tram is what sets it apart from so many other lifts in the world.
 They didn’t pick the easy way up.
 Just standing at the base of the mountain, if you looked up the face and picked the most difficult and steepest section of the cliff, you would be looking right up the line of the lift.
 Even now, 50 years on, it’s a little crazy to think they even contemplated putting a lift up there.
-That aesthetic quality of the lift line was exactly what they were after when they built it and to this day, it is as awe inspiring and spectacular as ever.
+That aesthetic quality of the lift line was exactly what they were after when they built it and to this day, it is as awe-inspiring and spectacular as ever.

 Riding it is even more amazing and the views all the way up on a sunny day are unrivaled anywhere in Lake Tahoe.
 On December 18th, Squaw Valley Alpine Meadows plans to celebrate the 50th anniversary of the Tram.
 Come and join some of the folks who were involved in the construction of the tram, including Hans Burkhart, who will be giving a talk on the construction and lead up to its opening.
-Help the locals celebrate what has become a symbol of Squaw’s terrain, ski culture and deep passion for the mountains.
+Help the locals celebrate what has become a symbol of Squaw’s terrain, ski culture, and deep passion for the mountains.